• Prize list A: Prizes offered for solving teaching challenges (volumes I to V)

 PRIZE LIST B: Prizes offered for special achievements (volumes I to V)

 Challenge B 3: Translate parts of the text into Spanish, Italian, German, French or any other language.
 Click here for details on how to do it and then let me know.
-I will find a way to
+I will find a way to reward your efforts appropriately.

-improvements to the text.
+Challenge B 1: Propose substantial improvements to the text.
 I will reward your input in a way that is comparable to the other rewards listed here.

 PRIZE LIST C: Prizes offered for challenges about the strand

 model (volume VI)